For further information about the Industrial Pretreatment Program, please feel free to contact me, Mark Flores, at (405)

 The City of Shawnee reminds residents and businesses to collect FOG (fats, oil and grease) in a container and dispose of it in the trash or take it to a recycling facility.
-When FOG is poured down the sink, it can clogs sewer pipes, which leads to costly maintenance issues.
+When FOG is poured down the sink, it can clog sewer pipes, which leads to costly maintenance issues.

-Residential grease blockages are one main cause of sewer overflows and backups.
-When manholes overflow, the raw sewage drains into our rivers, streams, and ponds.
-Cleaning up the environment and homes after sewer overflows and backs up is very costly.
+Residential grease blockages are the main cause of sewer overflows and backups.
+When manholes overflow, raw sewage drains into our rivers, streams, and ponds.
+Cleaning up the environment and homes after sewer overflows and back ups is very costly.

 Where does FOG come from?

 Why is FOG a problem?

 when it cools, and can clog sewer pipes.
 When FOG clogs sewer pipes, the wastewater that is supposed to flow through pipes can back up into businesses and homes, or onto the ground and get into our rivers, streams, and ponds.
 This sewage can cause illness in animals and people, not to mention damage to structures and dwellings.
 It also kills plant life.

 What is the proper way to dispose of FOG?